revbayes/revbayes.github.io/tutorials/timefig_dating/index.md

 Other analyses, such generating figures for ancestral ranges or regional biogeographic rates through time, are done in the same manner as with previous tutorials.
 The difference here is that rather than assuming fixed phylogenetic divergence times, the phylogeny can be estimated as part of the analysis.
 The ability to jointly estimate phylogeny and biogeography is especially crucial in scenarios where paleogeography is expected to shape when and where species diversified, as in the case of Hawaiian *Kadua*.

-Example output files are provided with this tutorial (see panel on top left).
+> ## Example output
+> **Note:** Complete FIG analyses can take several hours to run.
+To explore
+> FIG analysis output as part of a workshop, we recommend that you
+> download precomputed "example output" from the top left menu on this
+> page.
+Save these files into your local `output` directory and view results
+> and/or run the following plotting code.
+{:.info}

  This section shows how generate plots for FIG analysis results using the [FIG Tools](https://github.com/hawaiian-plant-biogeography/fig_tools) repository, which primarily uses R, RevGadgets, ggplot, and igraph for visualization.

 NOTE: Your output may look slightly different than the output shown below.
 If you want to exactly replicate the results of the tutorial, you must set a seed at the beginning of the `kadua_geosse.Rev` script by adding the RevBayes command `seed(1)`.